ssethz/multi-perturbation-ed/README.md

 proposition.py: code used in the computations for the proof of Proposition 1.

+gnw_obs: a file containing all of the GeneNetWeaver ground-truth DAGs used in our experiments.

 Notation:
 For the paper, number of variables per intervention was denoted q and batch size denoted m.
 In the code, we denote number of variables per intervention as k and the batch size as b or n_b.
 Some naming conventions were changed between the code and the paper.
 Format is in paper -> in code.
 DGC -> scdpp or 'cont'.
 SSG -> lazy_ss_intervention.
-Some code is included for exploratory methods that weren't part of the paper. drg is DGC but without the continuous relaxation (discrete random greedy [1] is used instead). ss_cont is a continuous anologue of SSG.
+Some code is included for exploratory methods that weren't part of the paper. drg is DGC but without the continuous relaxation (discrete random greedy [1] is used instead).

 [1] Buchbinder, Niv, et al. "Submodular maximization with cardinality constraints."
 Proceedings of the twenty-fifth annual ACM-SIAM symposium on Discrete algorithms.
 Society for Industrial and Applied Mathematics, 2014.